hex0sleeps/Personal-FlipperDB/README.md

 ## SubGHz

-This might be the smallest Sub-GHz repo for Flippers, but y'know - something is still more than nothing.
-To sum it up there is one cloned remote with 3 actions used at Dinopark Cinema in Prague where I worked and alarm disabler for Škoda from '87-'90.
+This might be the smallest Sub-GHz repo on entire GitHub, but y'know - it ain't much, but it's honest work.
+To sum it up there is one cloned remote with 3 actions used at Dinopark Cinema in Prague where I worked and alarm disabler for Škoda cars from '87-'90.

 ---
-If you'd like to support me, here's how you can:
+If you'd like to support me,...

-BTC: ```188ZNdiboWvZXxLy2x2D88GzKkjMFCqb15```

-ETH: ```0x4f046f760105988c29c897e38d7072e39a98c903```
+...you can't because I don't want any.